ConsenSys/doc.pantheon/docs/HowTo/Configure-Pantheon/Consensus-Protocols/IBFT.md

 Pantheon implements the IBFT 2.0 Proof-of-Authority (PoA) consensus protocol.
 IBFT 2.0 can be used for private networks.

 In IBFT 2.0 networks, transactions and blocks are validated by approved accounts, known as validators.
+Validators take turns to create the next block, and a super-majority (greater than 66%) of validators must sign the block before it can be inserted into the chain.

-Validators take turns to create the next block.
-Existing validators propose and vote to add or remove validators.
+Existing validators propose and vote to [add or remove validators](#adding-and-removing-validators).
+A majority vote (greater than 50%) is required to add or remove a validator.

 ## Minimum Number of Validators